aws-samples/aws-dms-getting-started-blog/README.md

   - Port 3306
   - Default option and parameter groups

-- An Amazon RDS Oracle Enterprise Edition (EE) as the source database for the Oracle mgiration section.
+- An Amazon RDS Oracle Enterprise Edition (EE) as the source database for the Oracle migration section.
   - Single-AZ setup
   - db.r5.xlarge or equivalent instance class
   - Port 1521